JakeWnuk/Hive/README.md

 #### Range Discovery and Enumeration
 ![Image](../master/static/hive-demo.png?raw=true)

-**Hive** works by first generating IP ranges for host discovery then divides the generated ranges into blocks of addresses. **Hive** takes those ranges and assigns them to drones, which then sends ICMP packets to all hosts within a range.
+**Hive** works by first generating IP ranges for host discovery then divides the generated ranges into blocks of addresses. **Hive** takes those ranges and assigns them to drones, sending ICMP packets to all hosts within a range.
 If any hosts are found within the range, the responsible drone begins asynchronous enumeration.
 All drones act concurrently set to the maximum number of workers specified.
-Output is aggregated into a single folder with the scans, found ranges, and a easy to read csv.
+The output is aggregated into a single folder with the scans, found ranges, and an easy-to-read CSV.

-When doing discovery and enumeration the default mode is to scan and enumeration all private address ranges.
-This can be modified with the `-r` or `--range` flag to specify a given range.
-If enumeration is not desired and only host discovery should be performed this can be done with the `-n` or `--noscan` flag to prevent drones from starting enumeration.
+When doing discovery and enumeration, the default mode is to scan and enumeration all private address ranges.
+This setting is modified by the `-r` or `--range` flag to specify a given range.
+If enumeration is not desired and only host discovery should be performed, the `-n` or `--noscan` flag can be provided to prevent drones from starting enumeration.

+**Hive** concurrency is done through two python libraries, *asyncio*, and *subprocess*. *Asyncio* is ideal for I/O bound processes and is used throughout **Hive** to speed up scans and interact with Bash.
+The *subprocess* library is used when doing range enumeration for the ThreadPoolExecutor subclass, which uses a pool of worker threads to execute calls asynchronously.
+The number of max workers in the pool can be manipulated with the `-s` or `--speed` flag for three predefined settings: 32 workers (default), 50 workers, and 68 workers.
+This will release the GIL but note that the higher the settings will increase concurrency and the memory footprint.

-**Hive** uses Nmap for enumeration and service detection the configuration of the scan can be modified within the code itself.
+**Hive** uses Nmap for enumeration and service detection.
+The configuration of the scan can be modified within the code.
 The default settings are:

 -   `nmap -n -T4 -sV -sU --top-ports 50 --max-retries 4 --host-timeout 45m  --script-timeout 45m`
 -   `nmap -n -T4 -sV -sS --top-ports 50 --max-retries 4 --host-timeout 45m  --script-timeout 45m`